 Are Filipinos Hispanic?

 Hispanic refers to the people, nations, and cultures that have a historical link to the Spanish language or the country of Spain.
-However, more commonly it applies to the countries once remained under Spanish colonial possession.
+However, more commonly it applies to the countries that remained under Spanish colonial possession.

 Spain occupied the Philippines for a very long time.
 If we can call Mexico Hispanic because Spain has occupied it for around 300 years, i.e. from 1521 to 1821; then, by this definition, Filipinos are also Hispanic as Spain has occupied the Philippines even longer than Mexico, i.e. almost 400 years.

 So, definitely, during that time, there has been a lot of Spanish Filipino mixing and intermarrying.
 Thus, their progeny today becomes Hispanic ethnically and by default.